lukas-kratochvil/mafil-proband-safety-questionnaire/README.md

 Firstly, install Docker and docker-compose ([see the official Docker docs](https://docs.docker.com/engine/install/)) on the system you want to run this app on.

 After that use the `download.sh` script (located in the project root directory) to download files essential to run the app.
-- environment-specific docker-compose file
+- docker-compose.yml
-- .env containing services configuration
+- .env
-- web-config.json containing web service configuration
+- web-config.json

 ```bash
 ./download.sh -d [DOWNLOAD_PATH] -e [ENV]
 ```

-Edit `.env` and `web-config.json` configuration variables with your values.

-Then transfer the directory to the server.
+Edit downloaded files and transfer the directory to the server.
 You can use this command template:
 ```sh
 scp -r -i SSH_PRIVATE_KEY_FILE_PATH LOCAL_DIR_PATH USER@SERVER:REMOTE_DIR_PATH
 ```